Watson Fine Arts Building 139 / Park Hall 110

 She has been invited to discuss her work at numerous venues (Mahindra Center at Harvard University, Wellesley College, Wesleyan University…) and her work has been published in books and journals, such as the Harvard University I Tatti Studies and the Oxford University Journal of the History of Collections.

 The courses Ghadessi teaches highlight intellectual concepts and material that often fall outside of the common canon of art history.
 It is through these discourses that she has encouraged students to become critical thinkers, inside and outside of the classroom.

 To pursue her scholarly interests, Ghadessi has been awarded grants to conduct archival research in Paris, Florence, and Rome; to study at the École des hautes études en sciences sociales; and to participate in the Centre national de la recherche scientifique’s sponsored seminars in Paris.

 A passionate advocate for the true and concrete value of the humanities, particularly in a professional, civic, and political context, Ghadessi believes that knowledge, in all its forms, is what constructs a just and innovative society.

-Of Persian descent, Touba Ghadessi was born and raised in Geneva, Switzerland, where she grew up in an international environment that emphasized the importance of diplomacy, cultural curiosity, and dialogue.
+Of Iranian descent, Touba Ghadessi was born and raised in Geneva, Switzerland, where she grew up in an international environment that emphasized the importance of diplomacy, cultural curiosity, and dialogue.
 She obtained a Maturité fédérale scientifique before moving to the United States and receiving her PhD from Northwestern University.